We are a mission based organization dedicated to supporting and empowering individuals with disabilities and other challenges.

 Today, our goals are similar, as we focus on helping as many people with disabilities and other challenges as we can.
 The slogan that appears in our logo, “Enrich.
 Empower.
 Respect.” was chosen to reflect our commitment to supporting and empowering our clients, our community, our board members, our staff, our donors – everyone who plays a part in our organization.

 0students graduated from Opportunity Kitchen

-0disabled adults served at CI Community Center
+0adults with disabilities served at CI Community Center